Posts

 Image

 Jennifer topped the charts throughout the 1970s.
 Amy peaked just below Jennifer at second place.
 This means that most people with the name are now middle-aged women.
 Amy's long history of use prevents it from feeling dated, though.
-It dates from the Norman Conquest, when the Old French Amée was brought to England.
-From then on, it was anglicized as Amy.
+It dates from the Norman Conquest, when the Old French Amée was brought to England to be anglicized as Amy.
 Sources suggest that Amy wasn't common until the nineteenth century.
 However, according to Eleanor "Elea" Nickerson on British Baby Names, it appeared in the English top 50 as early as the sixteenth century.
 It remained popular until the early twentieth century.
 Amy came back in England around the same time it became popular in the United States.
 Amy was popular from the late 1950s through the 1990s.
 While other 1970s names like Jennifer and Michelle have plummeted to the 300s and 400s, Amy's decline has been slow.
 Even twenty years after it left the top 100, Amy still ranks below the top 200.
-Since it was so popu
+Since it was so popular in the 1970s

 Reinventing 1980s Girls' Names: #1-#5